eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

  To enable this feature, specify the [`-XX:+JITServerUseAOTCache`](xxjitserveruseaotcache.md) command line option, both at the server and at the client JVM.

  A JITServer instance can have several AOT caches, each with its own name.
 This addresses the situation when client JVMs with significantly different profiles of execution use the same JITServer instance.
-A client JVM can indicate a specific AOT cache it wants to use by providing its name with the following command line option [`-XX:JITServerAOTCacheName=<cache_name>`](xxjitserveraotcachename.md).
+A client JVM can indicate a specific AOT cache it wants to use by providing its name with the following command-line option [`-XX:JITServerAOTCacheName=<cache_name>`](xxjitserveraotcachename.md).
 If the client doesn't specify a name for the AOT cache, the server uses a cache named `default`.

  The maximum amount of memory that all the AOT cache instances combined can use at the server is 300 MB, by default.
 You can change this value by using the [`-XX:JITServerAOTmx=<size>`](xxjitserveraotmx.md) option.
 When the cache size reaches the specified limit, new clients cannot create new AOT cache instances or add new compiled methods to the existing AOT cache instances.

+ Typically, each JITServer server populates its own AOT caches independently of other existing servers.
+To help with JITServer auto-scaling, and in particular with scaling down to zero, JITServer instances can save their AOT caches to files by setting the [`-XX:+JITServerAOTCachePersistence`](xxjitserveraotcachepersistence.md) command-line option.
+Other JITServer instances that are started later can load the existing AOT cache files into their memory, and then continue to gradually add new AOT compiled methods.
+Saving an AOT cache to a file is performed periodically based on the following conditions:

+ - The number of extra AOT methods added to the in-memory cache since the last save operation is equal to or more than the value specified by the `-Xjit:aotCachePersistenceMinDeltaMethods=<number_of_methods>` option (default value - 200 methods), and
+ - The time passed since the last AOT cache save is equal to or later than the time specified by the `-Xjit:aotCachePersistenceMinPeriodMs=<milliseconds>` option (default time gap - 10000 milliseconds).

- Current limitations:
+ Current limitation:

- - The AOT cache is a non-persistent in-memory cache.
-If the JITServer instance ends, the cache content is lost.
- - AOT cache entries are not shared between different JITServer instances.
  - Caching works only for AOT compilation requests.
 For this reason, when JITServer AOT caching is enabled, the client JVM will attempt to generate as many AOT requests as possible.

 ## Number of concurrent clients